Obtaining Copyright Permission

 Obtaining permission to use digital content, whether online or in a physical container such as a DVD, should generally be approached in the same manner as analogue or traditional content.
-In any digital project, whether simply including a photograph or article on a website, developing an entire blog or multimedia electronic magazine, or creating a digital archives or virtual library, permission-wise you need to consider the following:
+In any digital project, whether simply including a photograph or article on a website, developing an entire blog or multimedia electronic magazine, or creating a digital archives or virtual library, permission-wise you need to consider questions below.

 Are you using a work that is protected by copyright?